RAG vs Fine-Tuning: Choosing the Right LLM Strategy for Your Use Case

 The Mistake to Avoid

-Don't fine-tune to memorize facts.
 LLMs are notoriously bad at reliably recalling specific data (dates, numbers, names) even after fine-tuning.
-Use RAG for facts, fine-tuning for behavior.
+The weights don't store information the way a database does — they approximate patterns.